LostInBrittany/polymer-beers/step-02/README.md

 Try modifying the element to show the beer name in red.

 You will see that you need to do it inside the `style` block of the `dom-model` definition for the element.
-Following the encapsulation principe, global CSS rules don't pass the element frontier.
+Following the encapsulation principle, global CSS rules don't pass the element frontier.

 ## Summary